 YOU WILL NEED:

-- 5 different powders such as Sugar, Salt, Gelatin Powder, Flour, and Pepper.
+- Five different powders: Sugar, Salt, Gelatin Powder, Flour, and Pepper.
 What else can you find to use?

 - Five clear jars

 STEP 1.
-Start by talking about what you think will happen when you add water to your jars.
+Start by talking about what they (kids) think will happen when you add water to your jars.

 STEP 2.
 Then you want to heat the water so it is warm.
 This makes the experiment happen a bit faster.
-(Alternatively, try the experiment with cold water and then warm water, and note the differences.)
+(Alternatively, try the experiment with cold and warm water, and note the differences.)

 FUN FACT: Long ago, alchemists tried to turn substances into gold (unsuccessfully I might add), but they pioneered the idea of experimenting and testing for us!
 Let your kids be modern-day alchemists with this simple chemistry experiment!